Azure-Samples/azure-postgres-mcp-demo/README.md

     ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT SELECT ON TABLES TO "<CONTAINER_APP_NAME>";
     ```

-## Configure Azure AI Foundry integration
+## Configure Foundry integration

-After you deploy your MCP server, connect it to Azure AI Foundry:
+After you deploy your MCP server, connect it to the Foundry:

-### Connect via Azure AI Foundry portal
+### Connect via Foundry portal

-1. Navigate to your Azure AI Foundry project.
+1. Navigate to your Foundry project.
 Please use the preview UI: https://aka.ms/nextgen-canary
 2. Go to **Build** → **Create agent**
 3. Select the **+ Add** in the tools section
 4. Select the **Custom** tab